Single-Vehicle Motorcycle Accidents and Road Defects

 If You Were Injured in a Single-vehicle Motorcycle Accident, Contact an Experienced Florida Motorcycle Accident Attorney Today

 If you were injured in a single-vehicle motorcycle accident, you know how harrowing that can be.
 If your accident was caused by a road defect, it can be especially devastating and difficult to know how to proceed.
 Such a claim must be brought against a government agency, which can quickly get very complicated.
-First, seek immediate medical attention, then consult with a skilled Florida motorcycle accident lawyer.
+First, seek immediate medical attention, then consult with a skilled Florida motorcycle accident attorney.

-At Meldon Law, our experienced Gainesville motorcycle accident lawyers are skilled at thoroughly investigating road-defect accidents.
+At Meldon Law, our experienced Gainesville motorcycle accident attorneys are skilled at thoroughly investigating road-defect accidents.
 We will build your strongest case and will fight for the compensation to which you’re entitled.
 If you or someone you care about has been in a motorcycle crash, contact or call us at (800) 373-8000 for a free consultation today.